ioskit/ioskit.github.io/_kits/NetworkExtension.md

      description: 'ccc'
 ---

-Provides interfaces for configuring and controlling VPN support.
-See Network Extension Framework.
+The *Network Extension* framework (`NetworkExtension.framework`) provides support for configuring and controlling Virtual Private Network (VPN) tunnels.
+Use this framework to create VPN configurations.
+You can then start VPN tunnels manually or supply on-demand rules to start the VPN tunnel in response to specific events.